gabriellemosc/Ecommerce_Project/README.md

 ## 📸 Project Screenshots

-Here are some screenshots of the **Fake Netflix** project, showing the main features and user interface.
+Here are some screenshots of the  project, showing the main features and user interface.

 | Shompping Cart  | Details of Product | LoginPage |
 | --- | --- | --- |